maths/moodle-qtype_stack/doc/en/Authoring/Numerical_input.md

 `maxdp:n`: requires the student to type in at most `n` decimal places.

+`minsf:n`: requires the student to type in `n` or more significant figures.

+`maxsf:n`: requires the student to type in at most `n` significant figures.

 ## TODO

-1. add in support for significant figure checking.
-2. add in support for checking number bases.
+1. add in support for checking number bases.
+2. re-factor inputs so other inputs can also use these options.
+3. make these options CAS-text?